 Under the Working Hours Act, the maximum workday has 12 hours and the maximum workweek is 60 hours.
 Over a 4-week period, an employee's average workweek cannot be more than 55 hours.
 Over a 16-week period, the average work hours cannot exceed 48 hours.

 Any work done for more than an hour between midnight and 6:00 a.m. is considered as a night shift.
 Night-shift jobs have rules that are more stringent for employers.
 These rules are listed below:

 - The maximum duration of night shift is 10 hours

 - The average workweek must not be more than 40 hours over a 16-week period

-- After a night shift, employees must have at least a 14 hour gap between their shifts
+- After a night shift, employees must receive at least a 14-hour gap between their shifts

 - If employees work 3 or more night shifts consecutively, they must be given at least 46 hours off before their next shift.

 In the case of a general shift, after a shift is completed, an employee’s next shift cannot start for at least 11 hours.
 However, it can be shortened to 8 hours once per week.
 Employees are entitled to 36 consecutive hours of rest after a 5-day work schedule.
 Workers may work longer in a week, provided they have a minimum rest period of 72 consecutive hours every 14 days.

 The Dutch law does not specify any national standard as overtime rules.
 Overtime pay rates are typically included in employment contracts or collective bargaining agreements.